Frequently Asked Questions

 What is the School Calendar for this year?

-All of our programs follow the same school calendar as the rest of School District 79.
+Our programs follow the same school calendar as the rest of School District 79.
 The calendars can be found at this link: SD79 School Calendar

 Can I graduate with a Dogwood through the Grove (CVDL)?